junxit/us-congress-code/title-16/chapter-1/sec-410hhh-6.md

 - **(a)** *Acquisition authority*
   - **(1)** Within the area depicted on the map as the “Acquisition Area” or the national monument, the Secretary may acquire lands and interests therein by purchase, donation, transfer from another Federal agency, or exchange: Provided, That lands or interests therein may only be acquired with the consent of the owner thereof.
   - **(2)** Lands or interests therein owned by the State of Colorado, or a political subdivision thereof, may only be acquired by donation or exchange.
 - **(b)** *Boundary adjustment* As soon as practicable after the acquisition of any land or interest under this section, the Secretary shall modify the boundary of the unit to which the land is transferred pursuant to subsection (b) 11 So in original.
-Probably should be “subsection (c)”. of this section to include any land or interest acquired.
+Probably should be “subsection (c)”. to include any land or interest acquired.
 - **(c)** *Administration of acquired lands*
-  - **(1)** *General authority* Upon acquisition of lands under subsection (a) of this section, the Secretary shall, as appropriate—
+  - **(1)** *General authority* Upon acquisition of lands under subsection (a), the Secretary shall, as appropriate—
     - **(A)** transfer administrative jurisdiction of the lands to the National Park Service—
       - **(i)** for addition to and management as part of the Great Sand Dunes National Monument, or
       - **(ii)** for addition to and management as part of the Great Sand Dunes National Park (after designation of the Park) or the Great Sand Dunes National Preserve; or